 As the waters receded, wind and time sculpted a sweeping expanse of sand and rock, giving birth to the vast Arabian Desert.

 The most common features in this terrain are the rolling dunes, formed by wind action over millennia.
-Dubai’s desert includes various types of dunes such as:
+Dubai’s desert includes various types of dunes, such as:

-- Linear dunes: Long ridges that run parallel to the prevailing wind
+Linear dunes: Long ridges that run parallel to the prevailing wind

-- Crescent or barchan dunes: Shaped like a crescent moon
+Crescent or barchan dunes: Shaped like a crescent moon

-- Star-shaped dunes: Rare and formed by multidirectional winds
+Star-shaped dunes: Rare and formed by multidirectional winds

 Dubai’s desert landscape also includes sabkhas (salt flats), gravel plains, and fossilized marine beds.
 This complex geography adds to the mystique and scientific interest in Dubai’s desert regions.